Experience

 School Board Service

 I am now serving my second term on the NHC School Board.
+During that time I have experienced problems but also many successes.
+The office itself has prepared me to serve as a County Commissioner.
 New Hanover County School's budget is $350 million, which is the largest expenditure by the county, and we are the second largest employer in NHC.
 While on the board I have served on multiple committees, such as policy and finance, and been part of hundreds of meetings along with constantly being in touch with staff and community members.

 Standing Up for What's Right